eclipse-theia/theia/doc/Developing.md

 ### Debug the Electron example's frontend

+ - Start the Electron backend
+   - Either open the debug view and run the `Launch Electron Backend` configuration
- - Start the backend by using `yarn run start`.
+   - Or use `yarn run start`.
+ - Attach to the Electron Frontend
+   - Either open the debug view and run the `Attach to Electron Frontend` configuration
- - In Electron: Help -> Toggle Electron Developer Tools.
+   - Or in Electron: Help -> Toggle Electron Developer Tools.

+### Debug the Electron example's frontend and backend at the same time

+ - Open the debug view and run the `Launch Electron Backend & Frontend` configuration.

 ### Debug IPC servers